LucianoGanga/simple-headless-chrome/README.md

 It's really simple to use.
 I hope I can get some time to make a QuickStart guide + document the API methods here.

+You can read my post in Medium about this module: [How to tell to a headless Google Chrome to write a post in Medium for you](https://medium.com/@lucho_1312/how-to-tell-to-a-headless-google-chrome-to-write-a-post-in-medium-for-you-cbee3272f2fa)

 # Collaboration

 If you want to collaborate with the project, in any way (documentation, examples, fixes, etc), just send a PR :)